Skin Cancer in Children

 or red hair.

-- Follow the ABCD rule to tell the difference between a mole and melanoma.
+Follow the ABCDE rule to tell the difference between a normal mole and melanoma.

 Staying out of the sun is the best way to prevent skin cancer.

 Tips to help you get the most from a visit to your child’s healthcare provider:

 Know the reason for the visit and what you want to happen.

 Before your visit, write down questions you want answered.